krai/ck-qaic/script/setup.aedk/README.md

 ./1.run_as_root.sh
 ```

-If there is not enough space on the root partition and we want krai user to use a different partition say /data for benchmark data (can be more than 50GB), you can do
+**NB:** The full installation can take more than 50G.
+If the space on the root
+partition is limited and you wish to use a different partition, say, `/data`,
+change the `krai` user's home directory as follows:

 ```
 usermod -d /data/krai krai
 ```